sagemath/sagewiki_to_gh-2022-10-10/graph_database.md

 We've begun to implement some basic graph constructors with (hopefully) intuitive graphics.
 Please browse below and for more information on graph plotting, look at Rober Miller's [http://sage.math.washington.edu:9001/graph_plotting wiki].

 === Complete Graphs ===
  * The Complete Graph constructor takes an integer argument, which is the number of vertices to be in the graph.
-The chosen convention is to display this graph in a cyclic manner with the first node at the top (via a position dictionary of [x,y] tuples).
+The chosen convention is to display this graph in a cyclic manner with the first node at the top and counterclockwise direction (via a position dictionary of [x,y] tuples).

 ==== Examples ====
  * Here is a complete graph with n=16